Tek073/CSE412/README.md

    pokemon table, which would result in redundant info if pokemon has multiple items.
 I'm changing it so that FK references are in attacks, abilites etc. tables instead. <br/>
 -- I simplified ER -> Relational conversion.
 Cards are now the user's collection; no separate collection table.
 Cards also have a count now. <br/>
--- Removing resistances, weaknesses table and putting them in pokemon.
-Since res/weak tables' primary keys are all of their attributes, there is no point in having them.
+-- ~~Removing resistances, weaknesses table and putting them in pokemon.
+Since res/weak tables' primary keys are all of their attributes, there is no point in having them.~~ Never mind, could be more than one resistances or weaknesses, though I have not personally seen an example of that yet.

 In Progress - <br/>
 Finished Work - attack, abilities, resistence, weakness, pokemon <br/>